Fireside

 alleged itself

-one true church via
+to be the one true church via

 "apostolic succession."